CelticGibson/MU620A/Project.md

 <li><b>Cutoff Frequency:</b></li>Sets the cutoff frequency for the filter applied to the delayed signal.
 </ul>

 The processBlock method is the core of the plugin's audio processing.
-It handles the real-time manipulation of the audio buffer, applying the delay effect with modulation and filtering.
+It handles the real-time input stream into the audio buffer, applying the delay effects with modulation and filtering and then sending the results to the output stream.